 The laboratories of the School of Chemistry can be divided into two classes, undergraduate laboratories (first to third year) and research laboratories.
 For safety purposes, fourth year students are treated as research students.

 Specific regulations covering the undergraduate laboratories are available in the undergraduate laboratory manuals.

-The School Safety Handbook (.pdf) deals with regulations relevant to all personnel, from those with no laboratory contact, through to research laboratory workers.
+This School Safety Handbook outlines the regulations relevant to all personnel, from those with no laboratory contact through to research laboratory workers.

 The University has a statutory obligation to provide a safe working environment.
 Safety in the workplace is a cooperative venture, and staff and students have obligations to contribute towards and maintain safety.